wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 ## What's Next?

 There are two other popular methods to compute the inverse of a matrix.
-One is very similar to the technique we have just described and uses a combination of what is called forward elimination and backward substitution.
+One is similar to the described technique and combines forward elimination and backward substitution.
 The second technique is based on computing determinants and will be explained in a future revision of this lesson.